Services

 Washingtonian Support Group This is a support network for students who have had problems with alcohol or substance use, who want to connect with others in a similar situation and want help with change.
 Complete sobriety is not required.
 This social support group helps students find friendship and support for their desire for change.
 The group meets weekly for a meal and social time with the aim of fostering connection, friendship, and support for students with alcohol and substance issues.

-BIPOC Support Group — "Through Our Voices" Support Group is led in Elrod Commons on a biweekly basis on Mondays at 6:00pm by Dr. Tamara Watkins.
-This support group fosters empowerment and provides a space where you will receive and offer peer support.
+BIPOC Support — Black Indigenous People of Color Support Group-This group fosters empowerment and provides a space where you will receive and offer peer support.
 Speak of your experiences and engagement opportunities.
-If you have questions, please contact Dean Futrell or Mariah Scott for more information.
+More information to come.
+For information, please contact Dr. Tamika Jackson.

 Individual Counseling